root-project/root/README/README.CXXMODULES.md

 overhead which we go in details bellow.

-### Current limitations
-  * Building pcms with rootcling -- in rare cases there might be issues when building pcm files with rootcling.
-The easiest will be to open a bug report to clang, however, reproducing a failure outside of rootcling is very difficult at the moment.
-  * Generation of RooFit dictionary hangs -- on some platforms (depending on the version of libstdc++) the generation of the RooFit dictionary goes in an infinite loop.
-We have fixed a number of such situations.
-Please contact us if you see such behavior or disable roofit (`-Droofit=Off`).

 ### Performance
 This section compares ROOT PCH technology with C++ Modules which is important but unfair comparison.
 As we noted earlier, PCH is very efficient, it cannot be